DORA vs ISO/IEC 42001:2023

 Implementation Overview

 Conduct gap analyses, develop policies, implement testing/monitoring; proportional by size/complexity.
-EU financial sector focus, full application January 17, 2025; ESAs oversight, no formal certification.
+EU financial sector focus, fully applicable since January 17, 2025; ESAs oversight, no formal certification.

 ISO/IEC 42001:2023 Details